 So what I want you guys to take away from reading this blog is that there really is nothing more liberating than getting real.

-I don't mean that you should start posting your fights and personal messiness all over Facebook - but talk to people.
+I don't mean that you should start posting your fights and personal messiness all over the internet - but talk to people.
 Tell them how it really is and know that it's okay to do that.
 Most likely it will help them share as well.